spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

 - Edge Installer ISO file.
 Check out the [Create Installer Image](/clusters/edge/site-deployment/installer) to learn how to create an Edge Installer image or use the default Edge Installer image.

-- vCenter environment with sufficient resources and access privileges to complete the following actions.
+- vCenter environment with sufficient resources and access privileges to complete the following actions:
   - Upload files to a datastore.
   - Ability to create VMs.